Hi Darcy. First of all, you are amazing. Thank you for giving young women like me someone to look up to.

 I recall that he is sanctimonious, he feels I have put his health in danger, and it doesn’t matter that we’ve just had three of the best months we’ve ever had …what I’ve done to him is unforgivable.

-He’s even met with the guy who I hooked up with, saying that in order to forgive me, he needs the detail of that night - a request the schmuck grants.
-I only learn about this meet up when the details I share don’t match up with the schmuck’s version.
+He’s even met with the guy who I hooked up with, telling him that in order to forgive me, he needs the details of that night – a request the schmuck grants.
+I only learn about their meet up when the details I share don’t match up with the schmuck’s version.

 My body tingles from top to bottom for hours – to the point where I don’t really feel like I’m in it.
 When the tingling stops, I am so riddled by grief and panic that I basically sit in the fetal position, rocking back and forth, whaling.